Shanklin Pier: Later years

 The pier was briefly closed during 1975 but reopened in 1976 under ownership of Fred Sage.
 The Shanklin Pier Preservation Society was established to help raise funds to undertake repairs.
 In October 1987, the pier was destroyed by a hurricane-force storm, with winds so strong that the coastguard said their instruments were unable to measure it.
 Before the storm in 1986, Leading Leisure had purchased the pier with plans on developing it into a leisure complex.
 After the storm, the company went bankrupt, leaving the remains of pier in a state of disrepair.

 South Wight Borough Council purchased the pier in late 1992 for around £25,000 and proceeded to pay £250,000 for it to be demolished, as costs to upgrade the structure were estimated at £1.5m plus maintenance.
-Materials from the pier would subsequent be recycled, including its concrete in new road construction.
+Materials from the pier would subsequently be recycled, including its concrete in new road construction.